Ayoush/commit-history-modifier/README.md

 # cOMMIT-histoRY-MOdiFIer
-TEStINg soME sub PRoCeSs FoR MODIfYiNg coMMiT HisTOry
+TEStING soME sub PRoCeSs FoR MODIfYiNg coMMiT HisTOry